 Becoming a rescue diver equips you to not only deal with emergencies but also prevent them from occurring in the first place.
 This course makes you an invaluable asset to any team that requires someone of the scuba persuasion to join them.
 Being a rescue diver makes everyone around you more comfortable with the dive.

-To complete the certifications, you also need to pay $179 for the online e-learning payable to PADI.
+To complete the certifications, you also need to pay $189* for the online e-learning (desktop-only course) payable to PADI.

 In the PADI rescue diver course, you learn the fundamentals of how to think like a rescue diver and the techniques and strategies best suited for any given emergency you may face.
 You learn how to deal with issues that occur both underwater and on the surface, issues relating to panicked divers, or simply divers who are tired and need help, minor issues to life-threatening emergencies, and most of all how to make sure that everyone else including yourself remains safe in the event of an accident.